rayinkamiye/Foodar-100/README.md

 # Foodar-100
-This project helps users to order foods and that foods can be delivered to them.
+This project helps users to order food and that food can be delivered to them.